aio-libs/aiobotocore/README.rst

 Enable type checking and code completion
 ----------------------------------------

-Install `types-aiobotocore` that contains type annotations for `aiobotocore` and all supported `boto3` services.
+Install _types-aiobotocore that contains type annotations for `aiobotocore` and all supported _botocore services.

 .. code:: bash